iainbeeston/lou/README.md

 [![Build Status](https://travis-ci.org/iainbeeston/lou.svg?branch=master)](https://travis-ci.org/iainbeeston/lou)
 [![Code Climate](https://codeclimate.com/github/iainbeeston/lou/badges/gpa.svg)](https://codeclimate.com/github/iainbeeston/lou)

 Lou lets you define a pipeline of reversible transformations, that you can apply to any ruby object.
+It assumes nothing about your business logic or the objects that you're using.
 For example, you might want to define a pipeline of [ImageMagick](http://www.imagemagick.org) operations on an image, or a sequence of API calls.
+You could even use Lou as a replacement for ActiveRecord migrations.

 Usage
 -----